Comparison

 - Both planning-with-files and claude-mem provide persistent context solutions for AI agents.
 However, they do so in different ways: claude-mem offers a general persistent memory layer whereas planning-with-files uses file-based plans.

-- Tags unique to planning-with-files: agent-skills, long-running-tasks, file-based-planning, persistent-planning.
+- Tags unique to planning-with-files: agent-skills, claude-code, codex, coding-agent.

 - Also covers Developer Tools.